dsperax/architecture-front/README.md

 <hr>

-# architecture-front
+## architecture-front - Personal notes
 post graduate: distributed software architecture

-- Personal notes:

 css:
 Among the options, I found it more interesting to make functional css, such as .tl for text-align: left, OOCSS (object-oriented css) or through css in js/ts when applicable (I recommend in angular through component styles native to angular itself, as it uses typescript).